 Description of the study area

-The study was Carried out in Uli, Ihiala L.G.A of Anambra State.

-The study was done during the 2024 rainy season.
+The study was carried out in Uli, Ihiala L.G.A of Anambra State during the 2024 rainy season.
 Mean annual total rainfall is about 1600 mm , with mean minimum and maximum annual temperature values of 21°C and 31°C. Rarely does the relative humidity fall outside the range 55-80% throughout the year.

-Seed sourcing/Sample collection
+Seed source/Sample collection

 Four different samples of Telfairia occidentalis were collected from four different villages markets in uli, the samples were labeled A –D based on their place of their location of collection.
-The seeds were scooped from the pods, sun drying was done in one day.
-It is good to allow for adequate sun-drying before Planting.
+The seeds were scooped from the pods, sun drying was done for one day.
+It is good to allow for adequate sun-drying before planting.
 The procedure helps to reduce moisture content and promote germination.

-sand the xtrazine herbicide was purchased from an agricultural shop within the local government.
+The xtrazine herbicide was purchased from an agricultural shop within the local government.